-Students who choose the Course Pattern MA must complete a directed research project (DRP), which demonstrates graduate-level ability to research, analyze, and write.
-The DRP will be will be 40-50 pages in length and should include some primary source research.
+Students who choose the Directed Research Pattern MA must complete a directed research project (DRP), which demonstrates graduate-level ability to research, analyze, and write.
+The DRP will be 40-50 pages in length and should include some primary source research.